MarieJulou/CatSuit/README.md

 CatSuit is an easy-to-make e-textile platform.
 Fully integrated textile-based sensors detect touch, position, and meshes deformation.
 This project presents playful applications of e-textile.
 CatSuit aims to make e-textile technology more accessible to non-professionals.

-The manual on the **full manufacturing process** of Catsuit is on the --- file.
+The manual on the **full manufacturing process** of Catsuit is on the Technical Report-Catsuit.pdf file.

 To launch a **demo of Catsuit** :